A scalable quantum gate-based implementation for causal hypothesis testing: Introduction

 The remaining article is organized as follows.
-In \textbf{Section~[\ref{sec:overview-causal-inference}]} we briefly review the specifics of causal reasoning and some of the well studied techniques.
-A discussion on the basic concepts and quantum advantage of causal hypothesis testing is given in \textbf{Section~[\ref{sec:causal-hypothesis-testing}]}.
-In the following \textbf{Section~[\ref{sec:prob-formulation}]} we describe the problem formulation; containing the main findings of the article.
-Here we define a model implementation in \texttt{qiskit} followed by a correction factor introduced in the error probability based on our empirical results; which we call \textit{practical error probability}.
-Finally, we conclude the article by discussing some potential use cases in \textbf{Section~\ref{sec:conclusion}}.
+In {Section~[\ref{sec:overview-causal-inference}]} we briefly review the specifics of causal reasoning and some of the well-studied techniques.
+A discussion on the basic concepts and quantum advantage of causal hypothesis testing is given in {Section~[\ref{sec:causal-hypothesis-testing}]}.
+In the following {Section~[\ref{sec:prob-formulation}]} we describe the problem formulation; containing the main findings of the article.
+Here we define a model implementation on Qiskit followed by a correction factor introduced in the error probability based on our empirical results; which we call \textit{practical error probability}.
+Finally, in {Section~[\ref{sec:application framework}]} we discuss some potential use cases in bioinformatics and artificial general intelligence.
+The corresponding quantum resources of gates and qubits are assessed for realistic cases. {Section~[\ref{sec:conclusion}]} concludes the article.